Core Concepts¶

 Data Reduction¶

-process to immediately get an imagedata
+to immediately get an imagedata

 The reduce process includes a parameter to choose the pixel selection method: